fvelasquez12/Superposition/docs/final.md

 As can be seen above, there are points in time at which the algorithm performs well, lasting up to 400 steps.
 However, the algorithm begins performing poorly due to overtraining, before training itself to perform well again.
 However, this algorithm is different in that it is using a convolutional neural network to read visual input rather than being given the force vector directly.
 The algorithm additionally does not store prior states as input.

 ### Performance of RL with Simple Neural Netwrok
-The following simple linear neural network, to our suprise, performed much better at the task given the force vector as input:
+The following simple linear neural network performed much better at the task given the force vector as input:

 ![output_NN_batch_16](https://user-images.githubusercontent.com/31495624/146130941-7e1f839c-c0c5-40ba-bea3-462273e6d37b.png)

 Not only that, the training is very fast since it only takes 4 inputs.
+The performance has also already been demonstrated through our runs in testing the target network, thus this did not suprise us.